-- 1. Those who take leave without prior sanction are to be considered as unauthorized absence.
-Anybody on unauthorized absence for more than 10 days, will be liable for disciplinary action and liquidated damages will be levied. - 2.
+- Leave taken without prior sanction is to be considered as unauthorized absence.
+Anybody unauthorizedly absent for more than 10 days, will be liable for disciplinary action and liquidated damages will be levied. - 2.
 No Resident shall leave the country without prior sanction by the institute.
 Any violation will be taken seriously, may even warrant termination of training.